 Standing at 317 ft (96 m) tall and is among the most powerful waterfalls in Yosemite.
 But, unlike Yosemite Falls or Bridalveil Fall, Vernal cannot be viewed from the valley floor by car – to see this beautiful Yosemite landmark, you’ll have to go adventuring on one of Yosemite’s trails.
 Covered in waterfall mist and dotted with natural rock stairs, the views of Vernal Fall are worth the journey.

 For an up-close view of the waterfall, you have a few hiking options.
 The most straightforward route is along a well-marked path that begins near the Happy Isles Nature Center – the Mist Trail.
-You can take a free shuttle bus to Happy Isles Nature Center or walk there from Curry Village.
-From there follow the trailhead to Vernal Fall footbridge (about 1 mile) or continue on to the top of the waterfall.
-The Mist Trail is a great option if you want to wander through the mist of this very powerful waterfall.
+Named because of the waterfalls mists that greet hikers, the Mist Trail is a hike studded with beautiful views of both the Vernal and Nevada Falls.

 Another option for experiencing Vernal Fall is on the Panorama Trail hike.
 Meander downhill from Glacier Point until you connect with the Mist Trail and walk alongside both Nevada and Vernal Falls on your way down to the valley.

 *Warning to hikers* The water of Vernal Fall is very fast and cold.
 Never enter the water either at the top of the waterfall or anywhere along the trail – and watch out for the edge of the river and slippery steps and rocks along the way.

 The best time of year for seeing Vernal Fall at peak flow is late April to early May, but this waterfall runs year-round.